Bears-R-Us/arkouda/training/CHAPEL_TUTORIAL.md

 <a id="locale_looping"></a>
 ### Looping Locales with `coforall`
-The most common use of `coforall` in arkouda is to create a single task for every locale.
+The most common use of `coforall` in Arkouda is to create a single task for every locale.
 We can then use `on` blocks to have a single task run on each locale.

-The most common distribution used in arkouda is the [block distribution](https://chapel-lang.org/docs/primers/distributions.html#the-block-distribution).
+The most common distribution used in Arkouda is the [block distribution](https://chapel-lang.org/docs/primers/distributions.html#the-block-distribution).
 In this distribution the elements are split as evenly as possible across all locales.